 Lack of Lobbying by IKEA

 Although the furniture retailer engages in lobbying activities, the level of such an engagement is minimal.
-As it is illustrated in Figure 1 below, the world’s largest furniture retailer spend only USD 40k in total to lobbying activities, which is significantly lower compared to lobbying spending of other multinational companies of similar sizes.
+As it is illustrated in Figure 1 below, the world’s largest furniture retailer spent only USD 120000 in 2021 in total to lobbying activities, which is significantly lower compared to lobbying spending of other multinational companies of similar sizes.

 Figure 1 Annual Lobbying by IKEA